bgachara/bgachara.github.io/posts/rust_ref.md

 ```

-- we can assign variables to any expression.
+- We can assign variables to any expression.

 ```rust